onmyway133/PushNotifications/README.md

 ## License

-**Lyrics** is available under the MIT license.
-See the [LICENSE](https://github.com/onmyway133/Lyrics/blob/master/LICENSE.md) file for more info.
+**PushNotifications** is available under the MIT license.
+See the [LICENSE](https://github.com/onmyway133/PushNotifications/blob/master/LICENSE.md) file for more info.